Zach’s Recorder Recommendations

 Why not use a smartphone?

 • The built-in mic and preamp on a smartphone has no wind protection, does not support stereo recording, and adds considerable hiss to quiet sources.
-(You can get better quality by using a snap-on accessory like the Rode iXY that bypasses the phone’s mic and preamp.
-These often cost as much as a dedicated audio recorder though.)
+(You can get better quality by using a USB “smartphone mic” that bypasses the phone’s mic and preamp.
+These are often mono instead of stereo, or they cost as much as a small audio recorder.)

 • The voice-recording app on your phone probably doesn’t support live headphone monitoring, so you have no idea what you recorded until you play it back.
 (There are apps that can enable this feature, but many have other annoying problems.)